-POF-USA only recommends the use of factory new ammunition loaded in accordance with U.S. industry practice, and cannot offer any advice or tips regarding hand loaded or reloaded ammunition.
+POF-USA only recommends the use of factory new ammunition loaded in accordance with U.S. industry practice and cannot offer any advice or tips regarding hand loaded or reloaded ammunition.
 Damages due to high pressure, reloaded, or non-standard ammunition is not covered under warranty.

 Death, serious injury and damage can result from the use of wrong ammunition; bore obstructions, powder overloads, or incorrect cartridge components.
-Always wear eye protection and hearing protection.
+Always wear eye protection and hearing protection while discharging your firearm.